ArcticTechnology/PythonStarterPackage/README.md

 ```
 pythonstarterpackage
 ```
-You can also run it with ```python3 -m```:
+You can also run with the python command ```python3 -m```:
 ```
 python3 -m pythonstarterpackage
 ```
-Further, you can import the package resources and run them in your own project:
+You can also import the package resources and run them in your own project:
 ```
 from pythonstarterpackage import *
 starter = StarterPkg()